 We have displays of machinery and small objects of interest, all made in Dursley, or with very close connections with the town, as well as books to browse and a large video screen showing local scenes and films.

 Dursley’s Heritage Centre has been open since the beginning of 2005 and has proved very popular with visitors from far and wide.
 It occupies a very central position, close to the Methodist Church and opposite the Market House and St. James Church.
 It can be found next to the old Jacob’s House building which has been fully restored and is now occupied by Dursley Town Council.
-It is entirely run by volunteers and is open from Tuesday to Saturday, between 10.30am and 12.30pm.
+It is entirely run by volunteers so if you’d like to join us please see the Volunteer page.

 February to November: Tuesdays, Thursdays, Fridays and Saturdays (10:30 to 12:30)